TiagoBsCastro/CCToolkit/README.md

 ## Acknowledgements

 This package relies on the CAMB library for cosmological calculations.
-We also acknowledge the authors of the various halo finder tools whose best-fit parameters are implemented in this package.
+We also acknowledge the authors of the various halo finder software used to produce the best-fit parameters implemented in this package.

 </div>